kennethleungty/Domain-Specific-LLMs/README.md

 # Domain-Specific-LLMs
-Customized Language Models for Specific Domains and Industries
+Comprehensive Compilation of Customized Large Language Models for Specific Domains and Industries

 ___